raeufroushangar/MICA-Weighted/README.md

 ## Directory Structure

 - `src`: Contains source code files.
-- `mutations_data.csv`: Sample CSV file containing mutation data.
+- `mutations_data.csv`: Sample CSV file with mutation data.

 ## mutations_data.csv

 This file contains sample mutation data with the following columns:
 - `mut_positions` (integer): Mutation positions in the sequence.
-- `impact_score` (float or integer): Impact score of the mutations.
+- `impact_score` (float or integer): Impact score associated with mutations.

-You should replace the data in this file with your own mutation data before running the analysis.
+Replace the data in this file with your own mutation data before running the analysis.

 ## ECMPIA_result

 This directory contains the output results from the algorithm.
 The following files are generated:
-- `positional_weights_0.csv`: Contains mapped mutations and calculated positional weights data for sub-subregions generated from sequence partitioned starting at index 0.
+- `positional_weights_0.csv`: Mapped mutations and calculated positional weights for sub-subregions partitioned starting at index 0.
-- `positional_weights_15.csv`: Contains mapped mutations and calculated positional weights data for sub-subregions generated from sequence partitioned starting at index 15.
+- `positional_weights_15.csv`: Mapped mutations and calculated positional weights for sub-subregions partitioned starting at index 15.
-- `combined_data.csv`: Contains combined data from both sets of partitioned sub-subregions.
+- `combined_data.csv`: Combined data from both sets of partitioned sub-subregions.
-- `region_details.csv`: Contains detailed information about regions, subregions, and sub-subregions.
+- `region_details.csv`: Detailed information about regions, subregions, and sub-subregions.
-- `region_weights.csv`: Contains the range and weight for each region.
+- `region_weights.csv`: Range and weight for each region.

 ## Plots

 The following plots are generated and saved in the `ECMPIA_result` directory:

-1. **Density Plot for Positional Weights**
+1. **Density Plot of Positional Weights**
-   - Description: This plot shows the density of positional weights across different sub-subregions.
+   - Description: This plot shows the density of positional weights across sub-subregions partitioned starting at index 0, index 15, and the combined data.
    - ![](ECMPIA_result/density_plot_for_positional_weights.png)

-2. **Positional Weights by Mutation Positions**
+2. **Scatter Plot of Positional Weights by Mutation Positions**
-   - Description: This scatter plot displays the positional weights by mutation positions for sub-subregions starting at index 0, index 15, and the combined data.
+   - Description: This plot shows the positional weights by mutation positions for sub-subregions partitioned starting at index 0, index 15, and the combined data.
    - ![](ECMPIA_result/positional_weights_by_mutation_positions.png)

-3. **Positional Weights by Sub-subregion Ranges**
+3. **Line Plot of Positional Weights by Sub-subregion Ranges**
-   - Description: This plot shows the positional weights for sub-subregion ranges, with lines connecting the weights for sub-subregions starting at index 0, index 15, and the combined data.
+   - Description: This plot shows the positional weights for sub-subregion ranges, with lines connecting the weights for sub-subregions partitioned starting at index 0, index 15, and the combined data.
    - ![](ECMPIA_result/positional_weights_by_subsubregion_ranges.png)

-4. **Positional Weights of Regions, Subregions, Sub-subregions**
+4. **Bar Plot of Positional Weights Across Regions, Subregions, and Sub-subregions**
    - Description: This plot shows the positional weights across regions, subregions, and sub-subregions, with interval bars indicating the range and weight for each category.
    - ![](ECMPIA_result/positional_weights_of_regions_subregions_subsubregions.png)

 ## System Requirements